Alan Andrew Watson: Career

 Watson was professor of physics at the University of Leeds from 1984, having previously been reader in particle cosmic physics there, and retired in 2003 with the title emeritus professor.

 He was a leading member of the UK Extensive Air Shower project at Haverah Park from 1964 until its closure in the early 1990s, directing the project from 1976.
 The work there led to the best estimates of the energy spectrum, mass composition and arrival direction distribution of cosmic rays available at that time, and was regarded as the premier project in the field for about 15 years.

 He was the UK Principal Investigator for a project (SPASE) carried out at the South Pole, jointly with collaborators from the University of Delaware, USA, which ran from 1987 to 1994.
 Initially, the aim of this work was to look for gamma-rays from the supernova, SN1987A, but it broadened in scope through collaboration with the pioneering AMANDA phase of the IceCube neutrino project, targeting the mass composition of cosmic rays above 10^{14} eV.

-While on sabbatical at the Whipple Observatory in 1994, Watson played a key role in the discovery of flaring of Markarian 421 in TeV gamma rays.
+While on sabbatical at the Whipple Observatory in 1994, Watson played a key role in the detection of flaring of the previously-discovered extragalactic source Markarian 421 in TeV gamma rays.

 Watson was instrumental, along with J W Cronin, in the creation of the Pierre Auger Observatory in Argentina (begun 1999) which has gathered the data that led to major discoveries in cosmic-ray astronomy, notably providing evidence that the highest energy particles are nuclei of intermediate mass and that there are significant anisotropies in the distribution of arrival directions.
 The observatory covers an area of 3000 square km with 1,600 particle detectors each placed at 1.5 km intervals.
 Watson served as co-Spokesperson for the Collaboration from 1995 – 2001 and as Spokesperson from 2001 – 2007, later being given the title of Spokesperson Emeritus.

 He remains active in the analysis of data from the Observatory.